-In any organization, procurement is one of the main departments of the company that touches and manages organizational spend.
-Whether it be procurement for business continuity e.g. inventory purchasing, or procuring for business support e.g. IT – if an organization does not have a strategic approach to its procurement or a clear procurement process, spending can get out of control.
+In any organization, procurement is one of the main departments that touches and manages organizational spend.
+Whether it is procurement for business continuity, like inventory purchasing, or procurement for business support, such as IT, an organization must have a strategic and clear procurement process, or spending can get out of control.
 To do this effectively, then, organizations must use category management.

-According to APQC’s Open Standards Benchmarking about category management within procurement – studies shows that organizations that have initiated category management programs have a median supplier lead time of only six days compared to 14 days for those organizations that have not initiated category management programs.
+According to APQC’s Open Standards Benchmarking about category management within procurement: studies show that organizations that have initiated category management programs have a median supplier lead time of only six days compared to 14 days.

-For PO processing, those organizations that have initiated category management programs show a median turnaround time of eight hours versus a median 15 hours for those organizations that have not initiated category management programs, then, you’re missing out.
+In addition to this, organizations that have initiated category management programs show a median turnaround time of eight hours versus a median 15 hours for purchase order processing.
+For those organizations that have not initiated category management programs, then, you’re missing out.

 What is Category Management?

-Category management can be defined as a strategic approach to procurement, where the organization segments its spending on bought-in goods and services.
-The segmentation arranges goods and services in discrete groups depending on the functions of these goods and services.
+Category management can be defined as a strategic approach to procurement.
+In other words, where the organization segments its spending on bought-in goods and services, the segmentation arranges goods and services in discrete groups depending on the functions of these goods and services.

 Some of the categories on which organizations typically spend include: